“Why Should I Care?”

 The vast majority of Hispanic (or Indian or African or East Asian) immigrants to this country are here legally.
 Many are citizens, and many more are on a path towards naturalization.
 They own homes and businesses here, they’re part of our communities, and yes, they pay taxes like the rest of us.

-This is what we don’t like.
 This country was founded on the premise that “all men are created equal,” yet since the founding of this nation we have wanted to treat people differently based on their race, their gender, or their religion.
 The slave trade allowed white men to build huge plantations and amass wealth on the backs of their slaves.
 By empowering black people and treating them with equality and dignity, the slave trade was broken.

 So we vote in leaders who crack down on “illegals” under the guise of making our country safer.
 Some people are deported–yes I expect many people will be deported.
 But not all ethnic minorities will be removed.
 Instead, they will be placed in fear.
 Fear of being picked up.
 Fear of being mistaken for an undocumented immigrant and rounded up into ICE detention centers.
 Fear of being abused by citizens whose racial hatred has been inflamed by the rhetoric of our politicians.